 Lake Tekapo is the more popular of the two, however Lake Pukaki is also worth spending time at!
 We drove the full length of Lake Pukaki on our way to Mount Cook, spending the night at Glentanner Park Centre.
 The views from the park were spectacular with Mount Cook towering in the distance.
 It was the perfect campsite to spend the night, with clean, modern bathrooms and of course, powered sites so we could plug in and stay warm!

 It was an absolutely freezing night as we sat outside enjoying dinner and a beautiful red wine from the Otago region.
 Mount Cook National Park is located within the only International Dark Sky Reserve in New Zealand and star gazing is something that everyone in the region should experience.
 It was so cold that our campervan was frozen on the outside by 8pm, but luckily our camper heated up really quickly and we were lovely and warm!
+It was an epic first day of our New Zealand winter roadtrip.

 After a great first night sleep in our campervan, we cooked breakfast and headed up the road to Mount Cook Village.
 The scenery on this part of the drive was even better than the day before (if it is even possible)!
 We parked at White Horse Hill Campsite and headed off on the Hooker Valley Track which is one of the best short hikes we’ve ever completed!
 This easy, 10km hike is three hours return and travels along flat ground through the Hooker Valley, across alpine streams, glaciers and mountains enroute to the base of Mount Cook itself.
 It’s a hike we’d recommend to anyone and the photos truly do not give it justice!